Safety Tips For Driving Near Schools

 Driving safely near schools is not just about adhering to legal requirements, it’s also about ensuring the safety of children on their way to or from school.
 Here are five reasons why extra caution is necessary when driving in school zones:

-1. High Pedestrian Activity: Schools are often surrounded by children who may not fully grasp the dangers of the road.
+High Pedestrian Activity: Schools are often surrounded by children who may not fully grasp the dangers of the road.
+Children may also be distracted by friends and mobile phones increasing the possibility of movements into or near the road when not paying attention.
 Their unpredictable behaviour, such as running or crossing without looking, makes it imperative for drivers to stay alert.

-3. Increased Vulnerability of Children: Children are more susceptible to serious injuries in road accidents due to their smaller size and developing physical abilities.
+Increased Vulnerability of Children: Children are more susceptible to serious injuries in road accidents due to their smaller size and developing physical abilities.
+Young children may also struggle to judge vehicle speed and distance accurately, further increasing their risk.
 Even a minor collision can have severe consequences, making it crucial to drive cautiously.

-4. Congested Roads During Peak Times: The roads around schools can become highly congested during school drop-off and pick-up times.
+Congested Roads During Peak Times: The roads around schools can become highly congested during school drop-off and pick-up times.
 This congestion can lead to impatient driving, increased risks of accidents, and the potential for failing to spot pedestrians.
+Poorly parked vehicles can also obstruct sightlines, making it harder to see children attempting to cross the road.

 driving near schools